butterflyology/Neonympha_geomorph/README.md

 1. 2019-10-02: Beginning progressive augmentation ala Jeremy Howard.
 1. 2019-10-03: With progression resizing data augmentation get the error down to 9% with the error coming between *N. areolata* and *N. helicta*.
 1. 2019-11-03: Branching off `google_images` to make wire frames for the PCA plots.
 Woops, alrady did it.
 But I found that the procrustes anova code needs to be updated.
 Working on `resnet50` with the resampling paradigm.
 1. 2019-11-06: Removing the google images doesn't seem to effect the accuracy of the models.
+1. 2020-01-07: Split the file structure to allow one directory with the museum only images and another with the supplemented images.
+Added `museum_images.ipynb` to hold the code from the museum image only analysis.